 There is no reason on this earth, to be rude to others or pick on them.
 I never understood that, until I grew up a bit.
-Now, I truly understand the meaning of being nice to others and treat others how you would want to be treated.
+Now, I truly understand the meaning of being nice to others and treating others how you would want to be treated.

 October is National Bullying Prevention Month, and to celebrate CustomInk launched its annual Be Good to Each Other bullying prevention campaign, by partnering with Gina Rodriguez, the star of “Jane the Virgin” and 11 other top celebrities and athletes (Rachel Platten, Gracie Gold, Melissa Rauch, Deontay “The Bronze Bomber” Wilder, Wesam Keesh, Quincy Davis, Alyson Stoner, Miles Heizer, Addison Riecke, Aija Mayrock, and Paola Andino)!